nickbalestra/nickbalestra.github.io/_posts/2016-11-12-composing-observables.md

 }
 {% endhighlight %}

-We can now easily create an observable that will emit an incremental value every second until 3 is emitted.
+We can now easily create an observable that will emit an incremental value every second until the value 3 is emitted.

 {% highlight javascript %}
 const isGreaterThenThree = (num) => num > 3 === true